 EXPLORATION OF PLANT SCIENCE

 These courses will be taught by Professor Holbrook of NIU.
 BIOS 101 is an introductory plant biology course suitable for students majoring in subjects other than biological sciences.
 All courses take advantage of the University of Oxford Botanic Gardens, which are a short distance from Oriel College.
 BIOS 305 will explore the basic anatomy, morphology and physiology of plants.
 These will be related to an evolutionary sequence, considering the selective advantage of structures and functions unique to each group of plants in adapting to their habitats.
 In BIOS 411/511, which can be taken for undergraduate or graduate credit, detailed attention will be given to the physical and chemical aspects of the "inner workings" of terrestrial and aquatic plants.
 The courses may also feature guest lectures on selected topics by members of the Oxford University Plant Science Department.
-Related field trips may include visits to the Royal Botanical Gardens at Kew, to the marine environments of the southwest coast of England, and to one of the oldest agricultural research institutions in the world, Rothamsted Research located to the north of London.
+Related field trips may include visits to the Royal Botanical Gardens at Kew, to the marine environments of the southwest coast of England, and to one of the oldest agricultural research institutions in the world.
+Rothamsted Research located to the north of London.

 BIOS 101 Plant Products and Human Affairs

 3 semester hours - UG

 Description: Includes basic botany and the geographic origins of economically important plans which produce products used by various peoples worldwide.
 Emphasis on plant products having an influence on societies (cereal crops, medicines, drugs, etc.) Not open for credit toward the major in biological sciences.

 BIOS 305 Biology of Land Plants

 4 semester hours - UG

 Description: Land plants studied in an evolutionary sequence.
 Basic anatomy, morphology, and physiology.
 Emphasis on the probable selective advantage of structures unique to each group of plants.

-Prerequisites: BIOS 205, BIOS 207, BIOS 209, and BIOS 211.
+Prerequisites: BIOS 208, BIOS 209, BIOS 210, and BIOS 211.\

 BIOS 411/511 Plant Physiology

 4 semester hours - UG or GR

 Description: Physical and chemical aspects of the functions of higher plants.
-Undergraduate Prerequisites: BIOS 205, BIOS 207, BIOS 209, and BIOS 211.
+Undergraduate Prerequisites: BIOS 208, BIOS 209, BIOS 210, and BIOS 211.\

 BIOS 493A Topics in Biology: Physiology

 3 semester hours - UG

 Description: Lectures, discussions, and reports on topics of special interest in a particular field of biology.
 Topics may be selected in one or more fields of biology to a total of 6 semester hours toward any one degree.

-Prerequisite: Consent of department.
+Prerequisite: Consent of department.\

 BIOS 616 Plant Metabolism

 3 semester hours - GR

 Description: Biochemical and physiological aspects of metabolism in plants, including interpretation of current scientific literature.

-^{}Biological Science course prerequisite requirements should be discussed with Professor Holbrook.
-After consultation with Professor Holbrook and approval of the department chair (see Course Preference Form), some or all prerequisites may be waived.
+\Biological Science course prerequisite requirements should be discussed with Professor Holbrook.
+After consultation with Professor Holbrook and approval of the department chair, some or all prerequisites may be waived.

 Dr. L. G. Black (English, D. Phil.
 Oxford University) is a Fellow of Oriel College.
 His special research interests are Shakespeare and the English Renaissance.
 He is the Editor of Notes & Queries (founded 1849).
 Dr. Black will participate in classroom discussions and tutorials with NIU students attending the Oxford program.
-Dr. Lara M. Crowley (English, NIU) is an Assistant Professor in the Department of English, where she offers courses in Renaissance drama, poetry, and prose.
-She has published in the fields of Renaissance literature and Book History, and she has investigated literary manuscripts and early printed books in libraries and record offices throughout the United Kingdom.
+Dr. William C. Johnson is NIU Distinguished Professor Emeritus in the Department of English, where he taught Renaissance drama, poetry, and prose for over four decades.
+He has published extensively in the field of English and Continental Renaissance literature and history, has led many academic study trips to Oxford, other parts of England, and the Continent.
+He also is Executive Director of Sigma Tau Delta, International English Honor Society.